 Arkansas becomes a state.

-The forced removal of Muscogees and Creeks began.
+The forced removal of Muscogee and Creek began.

 The Republic of Texas was established.

-- 1837 The Chickasaws voluntarily remove, settling on the western fringe of the Choctaw Nation
+- 1837 The Chickasaw voluntarily remove, settling on the western fringe of the Choctaw Nation

 in Indian Territory.